 - Nepal: During 2019, a number of leading Nepalese politicians continued to push to redefine Nepal as a Hindu state, which would violate a parliamentary resolution in 2008 declaring Nepal a secular state.
-In 2019, the government also began implementation of a new, strict anti-conversion law, leading to the arrests of members of religious minority communities for proselytization activities, as well as inspiring Hindu extremists to attack Christian pastors accused of conversion activities. - Sri Lanka: Several major political parties, as well as newly elected President Gotabaya Rajapaksa, actively promoted Sinhalese Buddhist - nationalism, breeding mistrust and antagonism against religious minorities.
-After suicide bombings killed approximately 250 Christians on Easter Sunday (April 21), hardline Buddhist mobs launched attacks and economic boycotts against Sri Lanka's Muslim community.
-There were also reports of an attack against a group of Muslims heading to the polls during the November 2019 presidential election.
+In 2019, the government also began implementation of a new, strict anti-conversion law, leading to the arrests of members of religious minority communities for proselytization activities, as well as inspiring Hindu extremists to attack Christian pastors accused of conversion activities. - Sri Lanka: Several major political parties, as well as newly elected President Gotabaya Rajapaksa, actively promoted Sinhalese Buddhist worship).
+In addition, Thai police had issued an order directing universities to provide information on Muslim students, but later canceled the order after a backlash.